Sussex Hotel: History

 Early records indicate that a hotel known as the Hunter River Inn was situated at the northern end of Sussex Street, as it then existed, by the mid-1840s.
 The Hunter River Inn appears to have been the only building on the eastern side of Sussex Street between Margaret Place and the start of the street itself.
 It seems likely that the Inn's close proximity to the Hunter River Wharf may have given rise to its name.

 In 1901 the Sydney Harbour Trust was set up by the State Government, which resumed the privately owned and municipal wharves from Circular Quay around to Darling Harbour, as well as stores and dwellings within the vicinity.
 The Trust was given full power of administration over the Harbour and also resumed properties.
 It subsequently set about demolishing and reconstructing wharf areas in an endeavour to bring the Port of Sydney up to world standards.
 In 1903 the Trust took over resumed properties formerly under the jurisdiction of other bodies and began, in piecemeal fashion, construction of buildings (other than port facilities).
 Between 1908 and 1915 the Trust erected a large number of buildings.
 One of these was the New Hunter River Hotel, later known as Napoleon's Hotel.

 There were many hotels in the vicinity of the Hunter River Inn when the resumptions occurred, many of which dated well back into the nineteenth century.
-A large number appear to have been demolished to make way for port construction, but may also have been removed as a result of the Liquor (Amendment) Act of 1905, which assisted in the reduction of the number of hotels within New South Wales in the years that followed.
+A large number appear to have been demolished to make way for port construction, but may also have been removed as a result of the Liquor (Amendment) Act 1905, which assisted in the reduction of the number of hotels within New South Wales in the years that followed.

 Although the Hunter River Inn was one of the buildings to be demolished, a new building on part of the sites of 22–28 Sussex Street and over part of Margaret Street was proposed and the licence of the old hotel transferred.
 Another reason for the demolition of the Hunter River Inn was the realignment of Sussex and Napoleon Streets.
 Plans of the new hotel were prepared by the Sydney Harbour Trust in the middle of 1913, and submitted to the Licensing Court on 30 March 1915.
 According to the Sands Directory, the properties on the site of the new building were vacated between 1913 and 1914 and the Hunter River Inn continued trading until the completion of the New Hunter River Inn, which was recorded in the Directory for 1916 at 20–24 Sussex Street, with J. Howey as licensee.